 Are you thinking dollars, and wondering how to create a landing page with high conversions in minutes?
 Let us walk you through the anatomy of a perfect landing page.
 In the digital world, your landing page is the first chance- and frequently only – you have to truly pull in high conversions.
 Just like the storefront of the brick-and-mortar era, there are things that will interest visitors, and things that will turn them away.

-If you have a low conversion rate (number of forms completed/number of site visits), or are startup looking for the best landing page you can have, don’t worry.
+If you have a low conversion rate (number of forms completed/number of site visits), or are a startup looking for the best landing page you can have, don’t worry.
 Help is on its way!

 Here is a brief list of 7 things your landing page absolutely needs to have a high conversion rate, from growthhackers in the field.